JPTheKnight/responsible-ai-datascience-ipParis.github.io/content/posts/Understanding_Visual_Feature_Reliance_through_the_Lens_of_Complexity.md

 K^{(T)}\_L(u_n) = \min_{P(n) = u_n} |P| + \log |\Sigma| \cdot T(P, n)
 $$

-Here, $T(P, n)$ represents the time the program $$P$$ takes to compute $u_n$.
+Here, $T(P, n)$ represents the time the program $P$ takes to compute $u_n$.
 This makes it possible to compute Levin complexity through Levin Universal Search, an algorithm that runs all programs of increasing length in parallel, for one step at a time, until one halts and produces the output:

 ```
 Algorithm 1 : Levin Universal Search